Pujols, Lot-et-Garonne

 Pujols ([pyʒɔl]; Pujòls) is a commune in the Lot-et-Garonne department in south-western France.
+Its village of Pujols-le-Haut is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.

 Geography

 Location

 This once fortified town lies within the municipal community of Greater Villeneuve and overlooks the Lot valley and the city of Villeneuve-sur-Lot.

 Pujols is located about 19 miles (30 km) north of Agen and halfway between Bordeaux and Toulouse (about 93 miles, or 150 km, from each).

 Hydrography

 The Masse, a tributary of the Lot, flows through the municipality.

 Transportation

 The route nationale 21 (N21) runs through the town.

 Town Planning

 Pujols stretches along an outcrop, and a castle once occupied the western extremity of the town, on the side of the plateau.

 A passage under the bell tower of Saint Nicholas Church allows access to the old town center, which is still nestled among the remains of the town's thirteenth century ramparts.

 Pujols developed as a fortified town with a castle, a collegiate church, and a covered marketplace.
 It is currently a member of the organization The Most Beautiful Towns in France, registered under the name “Pujols le Haut” (Upper Pujols).